inteam-eu-org/chocolo/docs/implementation.md

 When starting a game, the backend should send a list of sentences for the frontend to display in the same order, that's it.
 100% of the logic is handled behind the scenes.
 The only input the backend needs is the `Theme` to use, and the players' names (eventually settings and game options in the future).

-### Question model
+### Event model

-A `Question` is a JSON object, defined by a [schema](../config/schemas/question.json).
+A `Event` is a JSON object, defined by a [schema](../config/schemas/event.json).
 The only mandatory fields are `kind` - which tells what fields we should expect further -, and `texts` - a non-empty list of sentences to be displayed.

 The only exception is `sips` and `protagonists` are injected in the sentences if the patterns `{sips}` or `{player_X}` are found in the sentence.